George Santos charged with conspiracy, wire fraud and more

 In one instance, the court documents unsealed Tuesday revealed Santos allegedly racked up $15,800 in charges on a contributor's credit card, a sum far higher than federal campaign laws permit.
 That donor "did not know of or authorize charges exceeding such limits," prosecutors said.

-In response to the new indictment, Santos denied the charges Tuesday night and told CBS' Nikole Killion he was entitled to due process and would fight the indictments "until the bitter end."
+In response to the new indictment, Santos denied the charges Tuesday night and told CBS News' Nikole Killion he was entitled to due process and would fight the indictments "until the bitter end."

 Santos pleaded not guilty earlier this year to a slew of charges from an original indictment that included accusations that he devised an alleged scheme to defraud prospective supporters of his 2022 congressional campaign.
 Prosecutors alleged he used solicited campaign donations on personal expenses including luxury designer clothes, credit card and car payments, and payments on personal debts.